rcchris-illinoisstateweb/frontend-designer-exercise/README.md

 4. Utilize [Axios](https://github.com/axios/axios) to make an XMLHttpRequests and load [data.json](docs/data.json) file into the Vue data model under the `people` property.

 **Bonus:**
-1. Create a filter and format the dates using [MomentJS](https://momentjs.com/) - see example output for format
+1. Create a Vue filter and format the dates using [MomentJS](https://momentjs.com/) - see example output for format
-2. Create a filter and format the balances using [NumeralJS](http://numeraljs.com/) - see example output for format
+2. Create a Vue filter and format the balances using [NumeralJS](http://numeraljs.com/) - see example output for format
-3. Create a method that sorts the people by last name.
+3. Create a Vue method that sorts the people by last name.